 Now I am not personally a massive believer in New Year’s resolutions, if you want to make a change in your life, make it, don’t wait until the New Year!
 However, for many the symbolism of a fresh new year and a new start is great motivation, so if you’re planning to make a change, good for you!
 But, getting the foundation of your resolutions right and planning it so that you’ll follow through on them, is critical (unless you want to quit by February of course).

-So, here are seven tips on how to get yourself set up for success on your New Year Resolutions.
+Seven tips on how to set yourself up for success

 One – Be Specific